kevinbarabash/compiler/docs/type_system.md

 The former is easier to implement, but has the draw back of not allowing flexibility in which params are partially applied.
 With `bind` they must be applied from left to right with now gaps in between.

+## utility types

+- keys is union of all property names as string literal types
+- operators on unions (drop elements, add elements)
+- use modified union types to modify object/record types (omit/pick?)
+- if a union type P is a subset of a object/record's keys then we can define a new record from the old one that contains only the entries with keys in P
+  - this new object/record will also be a subtype of the original object/record

 ## Other topics